Perceived Social Influence on Vaccination Decisions: A COVID-19 Case Study: Results

 Overall, vaccinated participants expressed very different reasons for getting vaccinated than unvaccinated participants expressed for not getting vaccinated.
 The vast majority of vaccinated participants stated that they chose to get vaccinated to protect themselves and protect others (74.27\% of responses contained protect self and 54.77\% contained protect others), and typically used very short, simple reasoning.
 For example, the majority of the responses looked like the following:

 \begin{quote} ``To protect myself and my family, community.'' \end{quote}

 \begin{quote} ``To protect myself and others'' \end{quote}

 Other less frequent reasons by vaccinated participants included trust in science (14.81\% of responses), desire to return to normal (7.41\% of responses), and getting vaccinated being ``the right thing to do'' (5.85\% of responses).
 Notably, participants explicitly stating they got vaccinated due to trusting in their social circle, either through direct advice from social circle, a request to get vaccinated from social circle, or family members also getting vaccinated, only was present in 1.75\% of responses.
 Further, social pressure, both directly from social circles or indirectly from social norms, was mentioned in only 2.73\% of responses.
-Hence, while perceived social influence was high amongst vaccinated participants, it may not be the primary reasoning behind the decision.
+Hence, while perceived social influence and agreement was high amongst vaccinated participants, it was very likely not the primary reasoning behind the decision (as already suggested by Figures \ref{fig:influence_dists} and \ref{fig:agree_dists}).